netgen/ezplatform-site-api/docs/reference/templating.rst

     Content's fields are lazy-loaded, which means they will be transparently loaded only at the point you access them.

-  The most convenient way to access a Content field in Twig is using the dot notation:
+  The most convenient way to access a Content field in Twig is from the ``fields`` property on the Content object, using the dot notation:

   .. code-block:: twig